c-icap for Squid 5.1 on 2.4.4 Developer not starting

 #6 Updated by Steve Wheeler about 2 years ago

 #8 Updated by Michael M about 2 years ago

 the guy from the mailing list is me.

 The "Listen" directive was removed from 0.4 to 0.5.

 Upstream port should be fine.

 We also had the same problem and switched in templating1.
 No idea how you guys at pfsense do this.

 Hope this helps you to fix it.

-#9 Updated by Jim Pingle 11 months ago
+#9 Updated by Jim Pingle over 1 year ago

 The upstream port is not fine.
 See the file I linked.
 The FreeBSD port is explicitly adding the ListenAddress directive to the default c-icap.conf which is deprecated.